FRSH

 Why is FRSH stock down in 2026?

-Freshworks shares shed roughly 32% in the year to date as of late March 2026, and suffered a further 10% single-session drop in late April that coincided with a broader sell-off affecting Intuit and Q2 Holdings.
-The specific drivers and an unexplained March executive filing are analyzed in the report above.
+Freshworks shares fell roughly 32% year to date as of late March 2026, then dropped another 10% in a single session in late April when Intuit and Q2 Holdings sold off the same day.
+The company also filed an unexplained executive change in March.
+Both issues are analyzed above.

 What is Freshworks' gross margin?

-Freshworks reports an 85% gross margin, meaning the business retains $0.85 of every revenue dollar before operating expenses.
-The company also generated $160M in trailing free cash flow, figures that contrast with the compressed 12.7x forward P/E at which shares currently trade, as detailed above.
+Freshworks reports an 85% gross margin, keeping $0.85 of every revenue dollar before operating expenses.
+The company also generated $160M in trailing free cash flow — a 19% FCF margin on $840M in revenue.
+Both figures are difficult to square with the 12.7x forward P/E at which shares currently trade.

 What is the analyst price target for FRSH?

-The consensus analyst price target for FRSH is $12.38, implying approximately 41% upside from the current $8.75 share price.
-Needham maintained its Buy rating as of May 1, per filings reviewed in this report.
+The consensus analyst price target for FRSH is $12.38, approximately 41% above the current $8.75 share price.
+Needham maintained its Buy rating as of May 1.

 Sources & filings